khaleeda-zoher/uitm-devops-challenge_tryple/README.md

 # 📦 UiTM Mobile SecOps Challenge - Tryple Team

 This mobile prototype was developed as a requirement for the UiTM Mobile SecOps 21 Days Challenge.
-A secure, intelligent application was built by blending front-end usability with back-end integrity based on the Rentverse architecture.
-Real-world DevSecOps environments were simulated to demonstrate secure software engineering across the full stack.
+A secure, intelligent application was built <br/>
+by blending front-end usability with back-end integrity based on the Rentverse architecture.
+Real-world DevSecOps environments were simulated to <br/>
+demonstrate secure software engineering across the full stack. <br/>

 The system was designed to foster a DevSecOps mindset, with a specific focus on Mobile Defense and Intelligence.
-Advanced security mechanisms, including JWT-based authentication and role-based access control, were integrated to ensure data protection and session integrity.
-Additionally, a rule-based Threat Intelligence System was incorporated to detect unusual access patterns and mitigate potential intrusion attempts.
+Advanced security mechanisms, <br/>
+including JWT-based authentication and role-based access control, were integrated to ensure data protection and session integrity.
+Additionally, <br/>
+a rule-based Threat Intelligence System was incorporated to detect unusual access patterns and mitigate potential intrusion attempts.<br/>

+📌 Quick Metadata

+Organizer: UiTM Cawangan Perak, Kampus Tapah. <br/>
+Industry Partner: Metairflow R&D Sdn.
+Bhd. <br/>
+Theme: "Mobile Defense and Intelligence: Build Fast, Defend Smarter". <br/>

-Our group members:
+👥 Our group members:

-1. Khaleeda binti Mohamad Zoher
+1. Khaleeda binti Mohamad Zoher <br/>

-3. Siti Aisyah binti Idris
+2. Siti Aisyah binti Idris <br/>

-5. Nur Arief Danial bin Zorkarnain
+3. Nur Arief Danial bin Zorkarnain <br/>

 ## 🧪 Project Overview

 A secure mobile prototype was developed for the UiTM Mobile SecOps 21 Days Challenge.
-DevSecOps principles were integrated into the Rentverse architecture to simulate real-world defensive environments.
-Front-end usability, back-end integrity, and AI-driven defense mechanisms were blended to create a resilient system.
+DevSecOps principles were <br/>
+integrated into the Rentverse architecture to simulate real-world defensive environments.
+Front-end usability, <br/>
+back-end integrity, and AI-driven defense mechanisms were blended to create a resilient system. <br/>

 ## 🔑 Core Modules Implemented